mulesoft-assets/template-sfdc2sfdc-opportunity-bidirectional-sync/README.md

 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.
 Once your app is all set and started, you will need to define Salesforce outbound messaging and a simple workflow rule.
 [This article will show you how to accomplish this](https://www.salesforce.com/us/developer/docs/api/Content/sforce_api_om_outboundmessaging_setting_up.htm)
 The most important setting here is the `Endpoint URL` which needs to point to your application running on Cloudbhub, eg. `http://yourapp.cloudhub.io:80/?source=value`.
 Value for source parameter could be `A` for source outbound messaging for organization A or `B` for organization B. Additionaly, try to add just few fields to the `Fields to Send` to keep it simple for begin.
-Once this all is done every time when you will make a change on Account in source Salesforce org.
-This account will be sent as a SOAP message to the Http endpoint of running application in Cloudhub.
+Once this all is done every time when you will make a change on Opportunity in source Salesforce org.
+This Opportunity will be sent as a SOAP message to the Http endpoint of running application in Cloudhub.

 ### Deploying your Anypoint Template on CloudHub <a name="deployingyouranypointtemplateoncloudhub"/>
 Mule Studio provides you with really easy way to deploy your Template directly to CloudHub, for the specific steps to do so please check this [link](http://www.mulesoft.org/documentation/display/current/Deploying+Mule+Applications#DeployingMuleApplications-DeploytoCloudHub)